 During your Seattle side trips, you could find yourself staring up at the titanic Mt.
 Rainier or witnessing the awe-inspiring power of Snoqualmie Falls.
 You can experience the ever-popular Orcas Island in the San Juan Islands, hike through scenic Olympic National Park, or chill on the powdery sandy beaches of Lake Cle Elum.

 Ready to experience the best of Washington State beyond Seattle?
-Create a once-in-a-lifetime vacation with this guide to the best day trips from Seattle, Washington.
+Create a once-in-a-lifetime vacation with this complete Seattle side trip guide!

 Looking to experience Seattle’s seaside pleasure?
 Embark on a day trip to Bainbridge Island.
 On this island, west of Seattle, you’ll feel the fresh Pacific air tickle your face and caress your lungs while being surrounded by majestic marine animals like orcas.